 The first answer is easy: A conventional oven radiates high temps from its heating elements.
 A convection oven does so, too, but adds a fan to circulate the hot air.

-Lopsided muffins, burnt bread, and dried-out roast chicken definitely prove one thing about convection and conventional ovens: There is a big difference between the two.
-Unlike the free-flowing art of cooking, baking is a science that likes exactness.
-And roasting requires knowledge of how to convert your baking temperature and time to convection standards.
+The second answer is a bit more complicated and depends on what you’re making.
+Unlike the free-flowing art of cooking, baking is more of an exact science.
+And roasting (the other oven-based cooking method) requires knowledge of how to convert your baking temperature and time to convection standards.

-The air circulation in a convection oven also helps achieve a perfect crisp skin on roast chicken and beautifully browned quick breads.
+The air circulation in a convection oven also helps achieve a perfectly crisp skin on roast chicken and beautifully browned quick breads.